-The income / profits received / earned would be accumulated by the scheme as capital accretion, aimed at achieving capital growth and reflected in the NAV.
+The income / profits received / earned would be accumulated by the Fund as capital accretion, aimed at achieving capital growth.

 Income Distribution cum capital withdrawal Policy:

 The profits received / earned and so retained and reinvested may be distributed as Income at appropriate rates (after providing for all relevant ongoing expenses, etc.) and at appropriate intervals as may be decided by the AMC and/or Trustee Company.
 It will be distributed to the unitholders who hold the units on the record date of declaration of the Income.